LHarveyDev/homes-for-hounds/README.md

      2. At the bottom of the first 3 pages there is a redirection call to action to ensure the user always has somewhere to go and doesn't feel trapped as they get to the bottom of the page.
      3. On the Contact Us Page, after a form response is submitted, the page refreshes and the user is brought to the top of the page where the navigation bar is.

-  3. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
+  3. As a First Time Visitor, I want to understand what their users think of them and see if they are trusted.
 I also want to locate their social media links to see their following on social media to determine how trusted and known they are.
-     1. Once the new visitor has read the About Us and What We Do text, they will notice the Why We are Loved So Much section.
+     1. Once the new visitor has read the About Us and Latest News text, they will see the social media links in the footer.
      2. The user can also scroll to the bottom of any page on the site to locate social media links in the footer.
-     3. At the bottom of the Contact Us page, the user is told underneath the form, that alternatively they can contact the organisation on social media which highlights the links to them.
+     3. On the Get in Touch page, the user is told that alternatively they can contact the organisation on social media and directs them to the links in the footer.

 - #### Returning Visitor Goals

   1. As a Returning Visitor, I want to view the new dogs and see the latest news.

-     1. These are clearly shown in the nav bar and index page.
+     1. These are clearly shown in the nav bar and on the Home page.

   2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.